pmb-7684/Data_Mining_Clustering_Project_4/README.md

 Average distances to cluster centers 0 : 1.048895108693887
 Average distances to cluster centers  1 : 4.882079076503271
 ```

-k = 2 is not an ideal choice.
-The average distance for cluster  is far from the centroid of that cluster.

 <iframe src="table/group2.html" style="width:100%; height:600px; border:none;"></iframe>

 Cluster 3